gabrio62/CURSAT-ver.-2.0/README.txt

  You can import it in Excel  or other statistical package and create nice box-plot graphs like the one here attached, done using
  Statistica ver.
 8 (StatSoft, Inc).

- The code is in the file CURSAT.BAS, also attached.
+ The code is in the file CURSAT 2.0.BAS, also attached.
 It is written in basic qb64, freely downloadable at: http://www.qb64.net/.
 Qb64 will compile the program in .EXE, that can run in Windows.
-For your convenience, I also attached a compiled version of the  program (CURSAT.EXE)
+For your convenience, I also attached a compiled version of the  program (CURSAT 2.0.EXE)